 Course of Study

-Honors Pathway
+Honors Diploma Pathway

 Builds on the College Prep Pathway by requiring additional classes and a 3.67 GPA or higher.

-College Prep Pathway
+College Prep Diploma Pathway

 Meets and exceeds the UNC system requirements.

-General Pathway
+General Diploma Pathway

 Meets and exceeds accepted high school graduation requirements.